What is the Semantic Layer?

 For event-driven architectures, plan how you’ll publish metric results to streaming platforms like Kafka.
 This enables real-time operational activation while maintaining the same metric definitions used in batch analytics.

-Treat semantic models as data products
+Treat semantic models like a product in themselves, using data products

+Data products can also play a key role.
 Structure your semantic layer as a collection of discoverable, governed data products rather than a monolithic model.
 This approach makes it easier to manage ownership, implement change control, and scale across different business domains.
 Each data product solution should have clear ownership, documentation, and SLAs that reflect its business importance.

 Version control your semantic definitions just like application code.
 Implement testing and validation processes to catch breaking changes before they affect production dashboards or applications.
 Consider implementing canary deployments for major metric changes, allowing you to validate changes with a subset of users before full rollout.